Photography BA (Hons)Study level: Undergraduate

 Visit our International hub for further advice and guidance on finding in-country agents and representatives, joining our in-country events and how to apply.

-You will be required to submit a portfolio via email or alternatively attend a showcase activity session or audition (as is appropriate for your course) which can be virtual or face to face, as is practical to arrange.
+You may be required to submit a portfolio via email or alternatively attend a showcase activity session or audition (as is appropriate for your course) which can be virtual or face to face, as is practical to arrange.
 Invites to send in your portfolio or attend these sessions will be sent directly to your contact email

 Each application will be considered on its merits.